-What's nice about this recipe is that it is not a mushy, it's creamy but not overly cheesy, and it has just enough spice without overpowering the squash.
+What's nice about this recipe is that it is not mushy, it's creamy but not overly cheesy, and it has just enough spice without overpowering the squash.

 The squash is cooked but not overcooked, the sauce is thick but not too rich, and it's nice and comforting.

-How to Make this Southern Squash Casserole
+How to Make Southern Squash Casserole

 Making squash casserole is pretty simple.
-You have to boil to squash and onion before you assemble the casserole to help cook the squash & onions a little plus allow the squash to release some of their juices.
+You have to boil the squash and onion before you assemble the casserole to help cook the squash & onions a little plus allow the squash to release some of their juices.

-While you're letting the squash drain, you will make the sauce by cooking some flour in butter.
-Whisk in the milk, add the cheese, and season.
 When your squash is as drained as possible -- this is very important... you want to dry your squash as much as possible, so your casserole isn't soupy -- you'll fold it into the sauce.

 Transfer to a casserole dish and top with breadcrumbs (or butter crackers) and butter.
 Bake and enjoy!

-I said it before, but it's worth repeating: make sure your squash is very well drained.
-I like to gently press it and then use a towel to blot dry.
 If you don't make sure to dry the squash then you run the risk of having a soupy squash casserole, and that sounds terrible!

-Make Ahead Tips
+Make Ahead Ideas

-You can prepare the casserole ahead of time, but you don't want to add the topping until just before baking.
 And make sure to take the casserole out of the oven before you start to preheat the oven, so your casserole dish isn't very cold when you add it to the oven.
-Adding a cold baking dish in a hot oven could cause it to break.
+Adding a cold baking dish to a hot oven could cause it to break.

 I have tried in the past to prepare the cheese sauce in advance and assemble later, but I found that it didn't hold up as well.